An Arch Sage seeks to find a true deity that will save the kingdom from an evil invasion.

 “Yes Sage Thaylus,” he said as he sulked off his chair.
 After taking his candle, he walked across the archives, to a door and up a spiral staircase.

 Thaylus yearned for relief from the burning burden.
 He grew tired bearing his secret.
 But who could he tell?
 Thaylus grabbed his candle, stood and trudged to the staircase door.
 He froze then looked behind him and wondered- Is there any hope?

 He ascended the steps and soon the Arch Sage reached the main hall.
 Torches mounted on the walls flickered like dancing spirits.
 Guards stood along the sides at attention with steady gazes.
 Thaylus dragged his anguish down the hall and outside the main gate.
 The sky shined with stars and a waxing moon ruled the heavens.

 Thaylus walked across the royal courtyard filled with gardens and porcelain fountains made in the shapes of birds or clever designs with spouts arrayed like blooming flowers.
 He entered the commoner’s lands, passing an alley.
 A shirtless old man in tattered pants, shivered in the cold night with his arms around himself.
 Thaylus took off the cloak he was wearing and put it over the poor soul.

 “Oh, thank you sage!” said the old man.

 “How long have you been this way?”

-“I used to be a servant to a wealthy man.
+“I served a baron.
 But four days ago, I fell sick and he expelled me from my position.”